daniellevb00/scraping-dutch-housing-market/README.md

 ### 2.5 Is there a label or target associated with each instance?
 If so, please provide a description.

 From each province in the Netherlands, we intend to scrape all corresponding municipalities.
 For the provinces an associated URL is for example 'https://www.huizenzoeker.nl/woningmarkt/noord-brabant/', which changes to 'https://www.huizenzoeker.nl/woningmarkt/noord-brabant/tilburg/' for Tilburg.
 So, each instance that we want to scrape corresponds to their own URL.

 Moreover, within the code we wrote, we extracted the municipality or province name for each of these URLs, by scraping the title and removing the word 'Woningmarkt' from it.
 Therefore, we changed the official label to an artificial one for clarity purposes, e.g. now the municipality Tilburg can be identified through the label 'Tilburg', instead of its URL.

 ### 2.6 Is any information missing from individual instances?
 If so, provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g. redacted text.

 For our purposes of scraping Huizenzoeker.nl, there is no information missing that we wanted to include in our dataset.
+*Maybe include that we wanted to scrape the graphs as well but that we couldn't because the information of the graphs wasn't given in the source code*

 ### 2.7 Are relationships between individual instances made explicit (e.g., user's movie ratings, social network links)?
 If so, please describe how these relationships are made explicit.

 Yes, the municipalities are related to eachother by the province they are in.
 When running our code for all municipality URLs in a certain province, all information for every municipality within that province will be the output.
 The parent URL (province) and child URL (municipality) are **always** connected.
 This is explicitly visible in the URL names too.
 For every municipality, the municipality name in the link follows the province name.
 E.g. 'tilburg/' always follows 'noord-brabant/: 'https://www.huizenzoeker.nl/woningmarkt/noord-brabant/tilburg/'

 ### 2.8 Are there recommended data splits (e.g. training,development/validation, testing)?
 If so, please provide a description of these splits, explaining the rationale behind them.

+*I don't think they mean using different code blocks for scraping different variables, but more like validating the outcomes and splitting the data into a validation/holdout sample and a calibration sample (e.g. one to estimate and one to validate the results; like in IRM) ??

 The data that is present on every province and municipality page has a similar structure.
 Due to this structure we were able to split the data into multiple variables.
 This is recommended as it allows for quicker comparing and interpreting of certain statistics among provinces and among municipalities.